Why Do You Go to Church?

 The truth is, at one time or another, these have all been my reasons for going to church.
 In response, someone may quip, “Well, as long as you’re there, that’s what really matters.”

 True community doesn’t happen at most churches.
 At other churches, community is a side effect.
 Rarely is community the focus of church.
 I think it should be.
-That’s mostly why I go – even if I’m disappointed when it doesn’t happen.
+That’s mostly why I go—even if I’m disappointed when community doesn’t happen.

 Peter DeHaan writes about biblical spirituality, often with a postmodern slant.
 He seeks a fresh approach to faith and following God through the lens of scripture, without the baggage of made-up traditions and meaningless practices.
 Read more in his books, blog, and weekly email updates.